imixs/imixs-cloud/README.md

 ## NGINX

-To access your applications from outside of your cluster *Imixs-Cloud* provides the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
+To access your applications from outside of your cluster *Imixs-Cloud* provides a pre-configured [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
 This tool allows you to easily expose your services in the Intranet or to public Internet addresses.
 The Ingress setup of *Imixs-Cloud*  already includes the ACME provider [Let's Encrypt](https://letsencrypt.org/).
 This makes it easy to publish services to the Internet in a secure way.

 You can find a detailed description how to install and setup the NGINX Ingress Controller in the [section ingress](./doc/INGRESS.md)